tfmunat/Impromptu/README.md

 There are two versions to the Repository:

-The Master repository contains code for both Android frontend and Flask Server
+The Master repository contains code for Android frontend

 The develop branch contains code for Flask backend server development
 - Please switch branch and check the installation instructions in the README of the development branch